 3. Installing WordPress

 You’re so close to starting your blog!
-Now that you have your hosting all paid up, it’s time to get WordPress installed.
+Now that you have you’re hosting all paid up, it’s time to get WordPress installed.
 WordPress is what you’ll use to create your blog with.
 It’s like the foundation of your house, where you’ll build over it and make and shape it into your blog.

 - Once you’re in your Dreamhost/Bluehost cPanel (a link will be provided to you in your welcome email), you simply need to find and click on the image that says ‘One Click Install’ for Bluehost and look under Goodies for Dreamhost.

 - Locate the blog section of the One Click Installs and there you’ll see the WordPress icon.

 - Click on the ‘Start’ button.
 This will begin the installation.

 - While it’s being installed, you’ll be prompt to select the domain you’ll want to install WordPress on.
 Click on the drop-down menu and select the domain you would like to use(it’s probably the one you signed up with)

 - You’ll see ‘Advance Options’.
 You’ll choose your username and password in here which will be for your WordPress website.
 While still in the ‘Advance Options, you’ll want to check “Automatically create a new database for this installation”, unless you already have a different database (if you don’t know, then you probably do not).